Olouge/traffic-sign-classification/README.md

 ## Setup
 ### OS X and Linux
 #### Install Anaconda
-This lab requires [Anaconda](https://www.continuum.io/downloads) and [Python 3.4](https://www.python.org/downloads/) or higher.
+This project requires [Anaconda](https://www.continuum.io/downloads) and [Python 3.4](https://www.python.org/downloads/) or higher.
 If you don't meet all of these requirements, install the appropriate package(s).
 #### Run the Anaconda Environment
 Run these commands in your terminal to install all requirements:
 ```